JavaMoney/javamoney-lib/README.md

 Java Money and Currency - Modules that are not part of JSR 354
 ==============================================================

-WARNING: The modules in this area are not production ready.
+WARNING: The modules in this area are subject to change.
 Use them on your own risk.
 APIs as well as packaging
          may change at anytime!!

 JavaMoney-lib provides extensions built upon JSR 354 (or compatible libraries).